Pre-cadetship for the Merchant Navy Level 2 Diploma

 Teaching & learning

-The course a 50/50 split between academic and practical learning and assessment.
+This course is approximately a 50/50 split between academic and practical assessment.

-A learning day will typically involve a morning of theory followed by an afternoon in the workshop developing practical skills and working with tools, engines and various materials.
+A learning day will typically involve a morning of theory followed by an afternoon in the workshop developing practical skills and working with tools, engines and different materials.

 Minimum entry requirements